Odds To Win The NFC East

 ATS NFL Odds Explanation: Understanding Odds to Win the Division

-Betting on the division winner means betting on the team that will have the best regular season record among the teams in its division.
+NFL Division odds and futures betting means betting on the team that will have the best regular season record when only considering the teams in a given division.

 There are eight divisions of four teams in the NFL.
-There are two conferences, the AFC and the NFC, and four divisions in each conference.
+There are two conferences, the AFC and the NFC.
+Each Conference has four divisions and each division has four teams.
 Those divisions are the AFC East, AFC North, AFC South, AFC West, NFC East, NFC North, NFC South, and NFC West.

 Oddsmakers post the first set of odds to win the division well before the start of the season and many sportsbooks will offer odds during the regular season with price adjustments based on wins and losses.

-With plus prices, however, smaller bet amounts will pay back bigger win amounts.
+With plus prices, however, smaller bet amounts will pay back larger win amounts.
 For example, a division price of +175 would mean that you could bet $100 to win $175.
-That is a team that has a chance of winning the division, but usually is not the favorite.
+That is a team that has a chance of winning the division, but will not be the favorite at that price.
 That team is often the second favorite or maybe the third favorite in a very competitive division.

-In a lot of instances, you will also find teams at something like +500 or higher.
-The same concept applies that you can bet $100 to win $500, but these are teams that are very unlikely to win the division.
+In a lot of instances, you will also find teams at +600 or higher.
+The same concept applies that you can bet $100 to win $600, but these are teams that are very unlikely to win the division.
+However, these instances may be more common than you might think.
+Look no further than the 2021 Cincinnati Bengals as an example of a team overcoming those long odds.

 If you think about the odds as a decimal, you can easily figure out your winnings.
 In the above scenario with a plus price, a $100 bet would win $175, or 100 * 1.75.
 If you think about minus prices as a decimal, you can also easily figure out your winnings.
 In this case, the formula is your bet amount divided by the odds as a decimal.
 If you bet $200 on -125 odds, your payout is 200 / 1.25, or $160.

 As you can see, we list a lot of different online sportsbooks here at ATS.
-The ability to shop around for the best odds is very important and will always help your bottom line.
+The ability to shop around for the best NFL division odds is very important and will always help your bottom line.
 If a team is +125 at one sportsbook and +150 at another, why wouldn’t you bet $100 to win $150 and have a chance at the extra $25 for the same bet amount?
+There is no rule to have a limit on the amount of sportsbook accounts you can have.
+Be sure to not keep yourself from getting the best value.
+If you are not sure which accounts you might want to open, we have a guide to the best sportsbooks here.
+These links will also get you the very best promos and best bang for your buck on your first deposit.

 Division winner odds are updated throughout the season based on what has happened and you may find that you have a better betting opportunity during the season than during the offseason, so keep checking back to see how the odds look each week at ATS.